 The Connection Between Drug Addiction and Mental Illness

 Self-medicating to escape difficult emotions associated with mental illness is common.
-However, drug use tends to exacerbate mental health problems.
-This is partly due to the depletion of vital feel-good neurotransmitters caused by drug use and partly because covering up a feeling doesn’t make it go away.
+However, drug use tends to exacerbate mental health conditions.
+This is partly due to the depletion of vital feel-good neurotransmitters caused by alcohol and drug use and partly because covering up a feeling doesn’t make it go away.
 Avoiding our emotions or not facing up to them usually makes matters worse.

-Starting treatment for addiction can be a revelation for some people because it kick-starts the therapy process.
-By seeking professional help, you can manage depression, anxiety, stress, and personality disorders and live a full, happy life.
+Starting treatment for a substance use disorder can be a revelation for some people because it kick-starts the therapy process and introduces them to support groups.
+By continuing to seek professional help after rehab, you can learn how to manage depression, anxiety, stress, and personality disorders and live a full, happy life.

 You Can’t Underestimate the Benefits of a Healthy Lifestyle

 One of the most incredible aspects of our bodies is the brain’s ability to adapt and repair.
-While many drugs actively cause the loss of brain cells and distort the way it functions, the brain is highly adept at repairing itself.
+While many drugs actively cause the loss of brain cells and distort the way the central nervous system functions, the brain is highly adept at repairing itself.
 The healthier your lifestyle is, the more likely your brain is to heal.